workadventure/workadventure/contrib/helm/workadventure-k8s/README.md

-# Workadventure on Kubernetes
+# WorkAdventure on Kubernetes

-This Helm chart deploys [Workadventure](https://github.com/workadventure/workadventure) on Kubernetes.
+This Helm chart deploys Workadventure on Kubernetes.

-It is an adaption of the [official Docker Compose deployment](https://github.com/workadventure/workadventure/tree/master/contrib/docker).
+It is an adaption of the [Docker Compose deployment](../../docker).

 ## Installation